RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: las Architectures and Protocols

 \subsection{AP-Coordinated Architecture}

 This architecture relies on one or several APs to allocate the available radio resources and ensure timing among the connected devices, which are the UEs, the RIS controllers, and dedicated beacon nodes.
-This network management scheme is similar to the mode-1 in sidelink communications~\cite{garcia2021tutorial}, and the \ac{las} protocols can be summarized into the following $6$ steps: \begin{enumerate} \item The target UE triggers an \ac{las} request to the AP (which is selected as the task coordinator). \item The coordinator exchanges related location information with the core network (e.g., via the NRPPa), determines \ac{las} configurations (e.g., broadcasting, sidelink, and RIS phase profiles), as well as selects and notifies nearby beacons, UEs, and RISs that are involved in the \ac{las} task. \item The coordinator allocates time-frequency resources for \ac{las} to all involved devices and triggers the RIS controller(s) to configure their phase profiles for the whole duration of the estimation process. \item The beacons and/or UEs transmit \ac{las} reference signals, which are reflected by the involved RIS(s) and received by the target UE. \item The collected measurements are used by the target UE for the localization, and/or sensing tasks.
-Alternatively, this computation can be offloaded at the localization server (e.g., the coordinating AP or another UE with high computational power). \item The target UE updates the task coordinator with the estimated \ac{las} results; this optional step can serve as prior information for future use. \end{enumerate}
+This network management scheme is similar to the mode-1 in sidelink communications~\cite{garcia2021tutorial}, and the \ac{las} protocols can be summarized into the following $6$ steps: \begin{enumerate} \item The target UE triggers an \ac{las} request to the AP (which is selected as the task coordinator). \item The coordinator exchanges related location information {(e.g., surrounding beacons and RISs that are registered in the system), determines \ac{las} configurations (e.g., communication mode and RISC setting)}, as well as selects and notifies nearby beacons, UEs, and RISs that are involved in the \ac{las} task. \item The coordinator allocates time-frequency resources for \ac{las} to all involved devices, and {triggers the \acp{risc} to configure the phase profiles of the RIS elements} for the whole duration of the estimation process. \item The beacons and/or UEs transmit \ac{las} reference signals, which are reflected by the involved RIS(s) and received by the target UE. \item The collected measurements are used by the target UE for localization and/or sensing tasks.
+Alternatively, this computation can be offloaded at the L\&S server (e.g., the coordinating AP or another UE with high computational power). {For passive reflective RISs, the RISC does not have access to the impinging radio signal and thus cannot perform any estimation.} \item The task coordinator is updated with the estimated \ac{las} results; this optional step can serve as prior information for future use. \end{enumerate}

 For the partial-coverage scenarios, the out-of-coverage UEs need to establish sidelink communications with devices that are covered by \acp{ap}.
 Then, the \ac{las} tasks can be performed similarly to the aforementioned steps.